Explore-AI/moving-big-data-predict/README.md

 The following actions need to be taken in order to complete the assessments used within the predict:
 - [ ] Create the python processing script from the given notebook
 - [ ] Create an AWS Data Pipeline and generate failure/success SNS email alerts
+- [ ] Sumbit a CSV containing your student and AWS resource details as described in the instructions
 - [ ] Complete Data Pipeline MCQ
 - [ ] Complete Python Processing MCQ